 The ability to consider a variety of perspectives prepares the student for life in a world characterised by cultural, social, religious and ethnic diversity.

-Class 8 camp is both a celebration of the conclusion of Middle School and right of passage as the students embark on their Upper School journey.
-This will involve a physical and emotional challenge that builds social unity such as tramping in Nelson Lakes.
+Class 8 camp is both a celebration of the conclusion of Middle School and a rite of passage as the students embark on their Upper School journey.
+This will involve a physical and emotional challenge that builds social unity such as an expedition tramping in a national park.

 The lessons support and encourage the students’ youthful idealism, provide them with inspiring role models and daily opportunities to form their own judgements about experiences they have gained from the lessons.
 It is important to bring a positive and engaging world picture to fourteen year olds, so that they might find a way to connect with the world and find a meaningful place within it.

 Visual arts are integrated throughout the curriculum.
 The aim is to develop the artist within each child.
 We teach not just artistic skill, but all subjects are taught artistically.
 Throughout the lower and middle school years the visual arts are developed from simple watercolour painting to working with perspective through colour, beeswax modelling, and clay sculpting.

 Music is integrated throughout the curriculum.
 Developing the musician’s ear, is as important as learning to play music.
 Classes may join together to form a choir or musical ensemble for assemblies and festivals.